-Our Mission and Guiding Principle:
+Our Mission and Guiding Principle

 To identify, mobilize, unify, stabilize, create and coordinate resources to nurture and enhance the bodies, minds and spirits of children, youth and families in the greater Third Ward area.